amehlhase316/memoranda/Deliverable1.md

 **Sprint Number:** 1

-**Scrum Master**: Johnathan Ellis
+**Scrum Master**: Joseph Okonoboh

 **Git Master**: Aman Sharma

 ### Sprint Planning (For Sprint 1-3)
 Document your Sprint Planning here.
 Also check the kickoff document for more details on what needs to be done.
 This is just the documentation.

 **Sprint Goal:** For this Sprint we are focusing on fixing small bugs and errors so that memoranda run according to our selected topic.
+We are also working over designing memoranda so that it looks like Gym scheduling.

-**How many User Stories did you add to the Product Backlog:**  Number
+**How many User Stories did you add to the Product Backlog:**  12

 **How many User Stories did you add to this Sprint:**
-> Answer the questions below about your Sprint Planning?
+> We have added total 9 user stories to sprint 1.

 **Why did you add these US, why do you think you can get them done in the next Sprint?**

-> Your Answer
+> The user stories we decided to add focus on structural and design enhancements to the program, they are weighted 28 points in total.
+Each person will work on approximately 5 to 6 points worth of work to complete for this sprint.

 **Why do you think these fit well with your Sprint goal? (details)**

-> Your Answer
+> These user stories will lay the foundation to transition to our topic of choice as well as fix many known issues within the program structure and execution.

 **Do you have a rough idea what you need to do? (if the answer is no then please let me know on Slack)**

-> Your Answer
+> Yes, this sprint we are planning to focus on the design and structural side of software.